Ad fraud is a big problem that’s still wasting money, messing up reports, and tricking campaign algorithms into thinking fake activity is real.

 - Wasted ad spend.
 Companies pay for fake traffic or interactions.

 - Skewed metrics.
-False data misleads advertisers, causing them to make poor marketing decisions.
+Fraudulent activity can also generate false data leading the advertiser to make incorrect marketing decisions.

 - Brand reputation damage.
-If ads are displayed on fraudulent or low-quality sites, it can harm the advertiser’s reputation.
+The worst thing is that ads on fraudulent or very low quality websites can actually harm the advertiser’s own reputation.

-In short, there are five types of ad fraud in digital advertising:
+In short, there are five ad fraud types in digital advertising:

 - Click fraud